AmazeCom/mysql/README.md

 - `SERVICE_NAME`: the name by which this instance will register itself in consul.
 If you do not provide one, defaults to `"mysql"`.
 - `MYSQL_REPL_USER`: this user will be used on all instances to set up MySQL replication.
 If not set, then replication will not be set up on the replicas.
 - `MYSQL_REPL_PASSWORD`: this password will be used on all instances to set up MySQL replication.
 If not set, then replication will not be set up on the replicas.
+Must be less than 32 characters.
 - `MYSQL_DATABASE`: create this database on startup if it doesn't already exist.
 The `MYSQL_USER` user will be granted superuser access to that DB.
 - `LOG_LEVEL`: will set the logging level of the `manage.py` application.
 It defaults to `DEBUG` and uses the Python stdlib [log levels](https://docs.python.org/2/library/logging.html#levels).
 The `DEBUG` log level is extremely verbose -- in production you'll want this to be at `INFO` or above.
 - `CONSUL` is the hostname for the Consul instance(s).
 Defaults to `consul`.